In this article

 Interested in joining?
 Sign up here.

-Accounts Payable can be a daunting task to take on, especially for small business owners.
-However, without the right internal controls, it could also doom your business.
+Accounts payable can be daunting, especially for small business owners.
+However, without the right internal controls for accounts payable, it could also doom your business.

-Accounts payable controls are a set of internal processes designed to ensure the accuracy and security of a company’s financial transactions, particularly in preventing and detecting fraud.
-These controls are essential for maintaining the integrity of financial information and safeguarding against fraudulent activities, especially in today’s digital environment.
+These controls are essential for maintaining the integrity of financial information and safeguarding against fraudulent activities.
 While the cost of implementing these controls may be difficult to measure, they are crucial for protecting a company’s assets, as failing to do so can lead to significant financial losses, such as a depleted bank account due to undetected fraud.

-A well-structured accounts payable (AP) process requires multiple layers of internal controls to safeguard against errors, fraud, and unauthorized payments.
+A well-structured accounts payable process requires multiple layers of internal controls to safeguard against fraud and unauthorized payments.
 Below, we break down the key types of AP controls into three main categories: your obligation to pay, data entry into the system, and payment of the debt.

 Controls in this category ensure that payments are legitimate and authorized before processing.
 These controls help verify that the obligation to pay is real, matches the company’s records, and is properly approved.